bosniankicks/Kurva-Krome/README.md

     await browser.picture('creep.png'); -- takes a screenshot of the browser window (doesnt take fullscreenshots, and must put filename of screenshot! , saves locally to where the script is ran from)

+    await browser.cookies('mycookies.json'); -- saves cookies to a json file by the users request

     await kurva.end(); -- closes the browser and session